What makes a beer a beer? Feds brew changes to national beer standards

 “If anything, they are there to make it more creative for different people.”

-Lastly, beer would be subject to stricter labelling rules, which would require a longer list of ingredients on bottles and cans, so the approximately 1.75 million Canadians with food allergies, celiac disease and sulphite sensitivity can better decide what they want to drink.
+Lastly, beer would be subject to stricter labelling rules, which would require a longer list of ingredients on bottles and cans or warnings so the approximately 1.75 million Canadians with food allergies, celiac disease and sulphite sensitivity can better decide what they want to drink.

+The labelling rules - and the cost implications - will be on the agenda when an all-party group of MPs meets this fall.

+Matthew Dube, a New Democrat on the beer industry caucus, said a key question will be how officials ensure smaller breweries aren't overwhelmed with costs from new labelling rules while still giving consumers more information.

+“It's just getting that balance right,” said Dube, whose Montreal-area riding is home to the Unibroue brewery.

-A government analysis says the changes would allow for innovation in the beer industry, but said some small craft breweries could find meeting the new requirements difficult and some drinks may no longer be considered or marketed as beer.
+A government analysis says the changes would allow for innovation in the beer industry, but noted small craft breweries could have a hard time meeting the new requirements and some drinks may no longer be considered or marketed as beer - like milkshake IPAs that use lactose to sweeten beer and may blow past sugar content rules.

 The government is proposing a two-year implementation period starting in 2019.
 Between then and 2029, the government expects the new rules to cost the beer industry in Canada about $5.48 million.